 - Complete eradication of squamous cell or basal cell carcinoma of the skin

-- Subjects with GHD attributed to treatment of intracranial malignant tumors or leukemia, provided that a recurrence-free survival period of at least 5 years prior to screening is documented in the subject's file based on a Magnetic Resonance Imaging (MRI) result
+- Subjects with GHD attributed to treatment of intracranial malignant tumors or leukemia, provided that a recurrence-free survival period of at least 5 years prior to screening is documented in the subject's file (based on a Magnetic Resonance Imaging (MRI) result for intracranial malignant tumors)

 - Evidence of growth of pituitary adenoma or other benign intracranial tumor within the last 12 months before screening.